23rd Fighter Group

-The 23rd Fighter Group (23 FG) is a United States Air Force unit.
+The 23rd Fighter Group is a United States Air Force unit.
 It is assigned to the 23rd Wing and stationed at Moody Air Force Base, Georgia.

-The 23rd Fighter Group was established in World War II as the 23rd Pursuit Group of the United States Army Air Forces (USAAF).
+The group was established in World War II as the 23rd Pursuit Group of the United States Army Air Forces (USAAF).
 Redesignated the 23rd Fighter Group before its activation, the group was formed in China on 4 July 1942, as a component of the China Air Task Force and received a small cadre of volunteer personnel from the simultaneously disbanded 1st American Volunteer Group (AVG) – the "Flying Tigers" of the Chinese Air Force.

 To carry on the traditions and commemorate the history of the AVG, aircraft of the USAF 23rd Fighter Group carry the same "Shark Teeth" nose art of the AVG's Curtiss P-40 Warhawks, along with the "FT" (Flying Tiger) tail code.
 The 23rd Fighter Group's aircraft are the only United States Air Force aircraft currently authorized to carry this distinctive and historical aircraft marking.

-Overview
+Mission

-Currently based at Moody Air Force Base, Georgia, the group is assigned as one of two operations groups of the 23rd Wing at Moody.
+Currently based at Moody Air Force Base, Georgia, the group is one of two operations groups of the 23rd Wing at Moody.
 The other group at Moody is the 347th Rescue Group.
 Both organizations serve as part of the Fifteenth Air Force and Air Combat Command.
 The 23rd Fighter Group's primary missions are forward air control, close air support, air interdiction and combat search and rescue operations.

-The group has two operational squadrons assigned: the 74th and the 75th Fighter Squadrons both flying A-10 Thunderbolt II attack aircraft.
+The group has two operational squadrons assigned: the 74th and the 75th Fighter Squadrons both flying Fairchild Republic A-10 Thunderbolt II attack aircraft.